rsmp-nordic/rsmp_core/source/applicability/sxl.rst

 This example defines the alarm A0001, status S0001 and command M0001.
 Each with one argument named "argument-1" using integer, string and boolean data types.

-It also defines the aggregated status (only bit 1 and 2).
+It also defines the aggregated status (only bit 1 and 2) and functional positions.

 At least one argument are required for command and statuses, but they are optional in alarms.